Load and Explore a Dataset

 Saved dataset to: data/iris.csv

-Inspect the Dataset Structure
+Inspect the structure

 print("Columns:")